-This course focuses on the preparation and presentation of plated desserts.
+Plated Desserts focuses on the preparation and presentation of plated desserts.
 Contemporary versions of traditional desserts will be created utilizing several styles of plate presentation.
 Advanced flavor development and menu planning will be introduced.
 Students will simulate a la carte restaurant plating techniques to present finished desserts.
-Additional lab hours required.

 Prerequisites: BAP 210 with a minimum grade of "C" and Reading Proficiency.